YannKurzo/calculator/README.md

 - Infinite loop with x*constant with implicite multiplication
 - Calculation results as single answer with spaces when using argument mode
 - Use stringstream for helps
+- Check string before/after "=" sign
+- Function exist creates an empty constant when it does not exist.
+A double call becomes erounous

 ### Doc
 - Doxygen